dartmouth-cs98/18w-si32/README.md

-SI32
-====
+# Monad (Working Title)

-Si32 will be an online environment where players can submit their own bots to play against each other in a very simple Starcraft-style turn-based strategy game.
-Each bot will control an army of "units" which will build "factories" that will spawn more units; the objective of the game is to destroy all of the opponent's factories.
-Bots will control all aspects of gameplay and will direct how each and every unit will move.
+Monad is a web-based artificial intelligence programming challenge.
+The user-facing interface is a web client where users submit code files that implement bots.
+These bots then compete against the bots submitted by other users in a simple turn-based strategy game (think: Starcraft meets Chess).
+Bots thus control all aspects of gameplay and direct how each and every unit available to  will move.

-Basic functionalities we're hoping to implement:
+**Implemented Functionalities:**

 - The game (obviously)
 - A leaderboard
 - Basic stats/analysis for each user

-Stretch goals:
+**Planned Functionalities:**

 - Guided tutorials/AIs of incremental difficulties for players to train their bots against
 - Statistical analysis during the match (of advantage, positions, etc.)
 - Team VS gameplay